BlacksunLabs/your-mac-defenestrated-privilege-escalated/README.md

-PoC's and supporting documents for the Proper Villians and Blacksun Labs sponsored "Your Mac Defenestrated: Privilege Escalated" Nolacon 2018 talk by FuzzyNop and Noncetonic.
+PoC's and supporting documents for the Proper Villians and Blacksun Labs sponsored "Your Mac Defenestrated.
+Post OSXploitation Elevated."
+Nolacon 2018 talk by FuzzyNop and Noncetonic.

 PoC's provided are generally not the same as those shown in live demos during the presentation.
 The plists are fairly neutered and provide a working example intended to be weaponized by the end-user.